Shui Fong: History

+However, this claim is unsupported by historical evidence.
+Company records show that the Connaught Aerated Water Company Limited operated in Wan Chai from 1907 until its closure in 1962, with no evidence that it was ever based in Kowloon.
+By contrast, police records place Shui Fong's early activities in Sham Shui Po, To Kwa Wan and Yau Ma Tei in 1930's, while the oral history The Truth About Hong Kong Triad Activities (1979) states that its early members came mainly from tea-house workers and cooked-food hawkers in Kowloon.

+Some researchers therefore argue that "Shui Fong" was simply a later underworld nickname, derived from the shared "On Lok" (安樂) name, rather than evidence that the society originated from a soft-drinks factory.

 It was allegedly involved in a fight for casinos in Macau during the 1990s.
 They were involved in a high-profile gang war with perennial rivals the 14K, led in Macau by 'Broken Tooth Koi' during this period.

 In Hong Kong in 2009, the group elected as leaders 'Fei Wai' and 'Sam Chuen'.
 However, when the pair refused to stand down in 2011, a series of violent and very public confrontations ensued between their supporters and those of two rivals – known as 'Chi Fung' and 'Dai Ma', lasting into 2013.

 On 15 January 2010 a 15-year-old boy was killed during a clash between 14K Triad and Shui Fong members at Lower Wong Tai Sin Estate.
 Fifteen people were arrested in connection with the boy's murder, aged 15 to 22.
 The victim died after being punched, kicked, and hit by glass bottles.

 International activity

 Benelux

 Shui Fong is one of seven triad groups documented as being active in the Benelux countries.